 As we were leaving we realized another line waited for us to exit.
 Thankfully, the pain of having a stroller up there paid off and we were able to bypass the line because we got to take a ramp.
 Others tried to follow us but were turned back by security to get in line.

-Tips for Visiting the Empire State Building
+Tips for Visiting the Empire State Building with a Baby